syncfusion-content/asp.net-core-docs/aspnet-core/SpellCheck/Functionalities.md

 ## Checking content on typing

 SpellCheck control support for spell check the content on press the Enter and Space key.
-The cursor position also properly retained while processing the spellcheck operations.
-If you enable **EnableValidateOnType** property, the spellcheck operation will be performed on type.
+The cursor position also properly retained while processing the spell check operations.
+If you enable **EnableValidateOnType** property, the spell check operation will be performed on type.

 The following code example describes the above behavior.